SaaS Metrics

 • Quantify the impact with Unit Economics Calculator if you need to turn the definition into an operating assumption.

-• Read Unit economics: CAC, payback, LTV, and LTV:CAC (how to model them) if the decision depends on interpretation, policy, or trade-offs beyond the raw formula.
+• Read Unit economics guide: ARR, CAC, LTV, payback, and growth efficiency if the decision depends on interpretation, policy, or trade-offs beyond the raw formula.

 Where to use this on MetricKit